pepopowitz/tdd-workshop/module-1/README.md

 ## Start up the tests

 👉 Open a new command window from the root of this project.
-Type `npm run test-module-1`.
+Enter `npm run test-module-1`.
 This will start up the test suite.

 When the test suite starts running, it will give you a message that reads